-Details could get lost between tens of messages and you’ll end up having to redo your work several times.
+Details could get lost between tens of messages, and you’ll have to redo your work several times.
 Not holding meetings is by no means a solution.

 The simple answer to this problem is to keep meetings to the point and hold them only when necessary.
-Above all, make sure you involve only the right people so you don’t bore the hell out of the rest.
-73% of meetings involve 2-4 people on average and that’s the healthy way to go.
+Above all, make sure you involve only the right people, so you don’t bore the rest.
+73% of meetings involve 2-4 people on average, and that’s the healthy way to go.

 If you’re looking for the answer to help you solve this issue, check out my comprehensive article on this topic to hold a super productive meeting.

 Don’t be afraid of change coming your way

 Fear of failure is what stops people from reaching their goals.
 But without accepting risk, no matter how small, you’re less likely to attain them.

 Instead, be prepared to fail.
 Make extra plans, learn from your previous mistakes, try anything that can make you profit from your past errors.

 But if it’s so easy, why isn’t everyone successful in their trade?
 Because they eventually give up.
 They try once, twice… ten times, but they give up just before they’re able to get their big break.
 When you’re told never to stop trying, that means NEVER.

 Once you forget this, it will be much harder to do what you’ve put your mind to.
 The main idea behind the “work smarter” mantra is to muster up the courage to first pass through challenges and heed the lessons from them.